dcop7/tips_and_guides/database/db_postgresql_developer_guide.md

 SELECT * FROM products WHERE price > 10;
 SELECT * FROM products WHERE price >= 10 AND price <= 100;
 SELECT * FROM products WHERE category_id = 3 OR category_id = 7;
+SELECT * FROM products WHERE NOT is_active;

 -- BETWEEN (inclusive on both ends)
 SELECT * FROM products WHERE price BETWEEN 10 AND 100;
 SELECT * FROM orders  WHERE created_at BETWEEN '2024-01-01' AND '2024-12-31';

--- IN (equivalent to multiple OR conditions)
-SELECT * FROM products WHERE category_id IN (3, 7, 12);
+-- IN (equivalent to multiple OR conditions, cleaner) SELECT * FROM products WHERE category_id IN (3, 7, 12);
 SELECT * FROM users    WHERE status IN ('active', 'trial');

 -- NOT IN
 SELECT * FROM products WHERE category_id NOT IN (99, 100);

 -- LIKE (case-sensitive pattern matching)
+-- % matches any sequence of characters
+-- _ matches exactly one character
-SELECT * FROM products WHERE name LIKE 'Widget%';    -- starts with Widget SELECT * FROM products WHERE name LIKE '%blue%';     -- contains blue SELECT * FROM products WHERE code LIKE 'A__3';       -- A + any 2 chars + 3
+SELECT * FROM products WHERE name LIKE 'Widget%';    -- starts with Widget SELECT * FROM products WHERE name LIKE '%Pro';        -- ends with Pro SELECT * FROM products WHERE name LIKE '%blue%';      -- contains blue SELECT * FROM products WHERE code LIKE 'A__3';        -- A + any 2 chars + 3

--- ILIKE (case-insensitive)
+-- ILIKE (case-insensitive — PostgreSQL extension)
 SELECT * FROM products WHERE name ILIKE '%widget%';

 -- IS NULL / IS NOT NULL
-SELECT * FROM users WHERE deleted_at IS NULL;
-SELECT * FROM orders WHERE shipped_at IS NOT NULL;
+SELECT * FROM users  WHERE deleted_at IS NULL;        -- active users SELECT * FROM orders WHERE shipped_at IS NOT NULL;    -- shipped orders
 ```

 ---